Developer

 Authentication for REST API requests

-If you are integrating directly with the Customer Service Management (CSM) REST APIs it is recommended to use OAuth 2.0 authorization code grants (3LO) method.
+If you are integrating directly with the Customer Service Management (CSM) REST APIs it is recommended to use the OAuth 2.0 authorization code grants (3LO) method.

-For implementations with low security requirements, such as scripts and bots, it is also possible to use Basic authentication method.
+For implementations with low security requirements, such as scripts and bots, it is also possible to use the Basic authentication method.

 Authentication for Atlassian Connect apps